 There are plenty of cryptocurrencies to choose from for trading.
 Popular cryptocurrencies with large market caps like Ethereum and Bitcoin move more predictably in the market than smaller altcoins.
 So they are easier to trade using technical analysis.

-While smaller altcoin is riskier than established cryptocurrencies, they offer higher potentials to rise (or fall) exponentially, making them attractive to investors with a high-risk tolerance.
+While smaller altcoin is riskier than established cryptocurrencies, they offer a higher potential to rise (or fall) exponentially, making them attractive to investors with a high-risk tolerance.

 Step 6: Make money on a trade